-Through the Industry Engagement Program (IEP), strategic outreach efforts are targeting companies and other institutions without any prior JGI collaborations.
-To jumpstart the activities of the IEP, JGI has formed a Business Development Team consisting of Director Nigel Mouncey, User Program Deputy Susannah Tringe, DNA Synthesis Science Program Head Yasuo Yoshikuni, Senior Manager of Communications & Outreach David Gilbert, and will draw the expertise of Genomics Technologies Deputy Len Pennacchio, as needed.
-The IEP will enable industry engagement through three primary routes: the Community Science Program call as well as less-explored mechanisms of Strategic Partnership Projects (SPP) and Cooperative Research and Development Agreements (CRADA), see below.
+Through the Partnership Development Team (PDT), strategic outreach efforts are targeting companies and other institutions without any prior JGI collaborations.
+The PDT is comprised of Director Nigel Mouncey, Chief Informatics Officer Kjiersten Fagnan, User Program Deputy Susannah Tringe, DNA Synthesis Science Program Head Yasuo Yoshikuni, Senior Manager of Communications & Outreach David Gilbert, and Robin Johnston, the Joint BioEnergy Institute (JBEI) Director of Commercialization, Biosciences Strategic Industry Engagements and Entrepreneurship Lead.
+The PDT will draw the expertise of Genomics Technologies Deputy Len Pennacchio, as needed.
+The PDT will enable industry engagement through three primary routes: the Community Science Program call as well as less-explored mechanisms of Strategic Partnership Projects (SPP) and Cooperative Research and Development Agreements (CRADA), see below.
 The Business Development Team works closely with Berkeley Lab’s Intellectual Property Office to facilitate these new interactions.
 To set up a call or meeting to discuss partnering opportunities, contact Debbie Wendt.

 Strategic Partnership Projects (SPPs)